Tell us about your seminars on leadership and humor. How do these two things serve each other?

 My classes are for anyone who wants to advance their communication skills and knowledge.
 I’m most interested in working with students aspiring to public sector work, as the communication problems of public affairs are, arguably, more pressing and consequential than any other arena.
 Political leaders often face the challenge of communicating with far more stakeholders than corporate leaders.
 Nonprofits have to be smarter with their communication practices, given their limited budgets.
 Even healthcare and education professionals need to make effective cases for their organizations in the midst of changing legislatures and potential resource cuts.
 But I also love working with people from any background.
 I learn so much from my students in this line of work, I’ll never be bored!

 In general, I’m fascinated with new ideas or methods for improving public discourse and the practices that can promote genuine participation in a democratic society.
-The School of Public Affairs has been the perfect environment for exploring and exercising these goals—I love seeing our students gain new communication skills and knowledge while, in turn, I find that my projects have been made sharper by the wonderfully diverse experiences and insights my students bring to the classroom.
+The School has been the perfect environment for exploring and exercising these goals—I love seeing our students gain new communication skills and knowledge while, in turn, I find that my projects have been made sharper by the wonderfully diverse experiences and insights my students bring to the classroom.
 I’m also inspired by our incredible faculty.
 Conversations with other scholars of sociology, political science, economics, and related fields at the school have helped me discover new avenues for inquiry and collaboration on projects involving communication and immigration, journalism, budgeting, and more.